scenerygraphics/scenery/README.md

 ## Contributed examples

 * Scala - [@Sciss](https://github.com/Sciss) has translated the Kotlin and Java examples to Scala, [https://github.com/Sciss/SceneryScalaExamples](https://github.com/Sciss/SceneryScalaExamples)

+## Citation

+In case you use scenery in a scientific publication, please cite this preprint:

+* Ulrik Günther, Tobias Pietzsch, Aryaman Gupta, Kyle I.S.
+Harrington, Pavel Tomancak, Stefan Gumhold, and Ivo F. Sbalzarini: scenery — Flexible Virtual Reality Visualisation on the Java VM. _[arXiv:1906.06726](https://arxiv.org/abs/1906.06726)_, 2019.

+If you want to refer to a specific scenery version, e.g. for reproducibility, also can additionally cite the [DOI of the scenery version you used](https://zenodo.org/record/3228395).

 ## Default Key bindings